buhrmi/buhrmi/README.md

 ## Hi there

 I'm buhrmi, freelancing web developer specializing in Svelte and Ruby on Rails, available for ~shenanigans~ hire.
+I enjoy building in public, even if everything ultimately breaks and comes down crashing.
+That's when you know that you actually did something.

 ### Current projects